How to Perform CPR on a Dog

 Administer breaths to the dog every 2 – 3 seconds, aiming for 20 – 30 breaths per minute.
 Do not breathe too forcefully, as damage could be done to the lungs.
 Reassess the dog every minute to determine whether or not independent breathing has returned.

-If the dog does not have a heartbeat, chest compressions should be started immediately.
+If the dog does not have a heartbeat, chest compression should be started immediately.